SaurabhChandravanshi/SQL-Simulator/README.md

 - Shortcuts: Run (Cmd/Ctrl+Enter), New (Cmd/Ctrl+N), Close (Cmd/Ctrl+W), Clear (Cmd/Ctrl+L), Open palette (Cmd/Ctrl+K)
 - Command palette: hit Cmd/Ctrl+K, then type or click Run/New/Clear/Close
 - History: Back/Forward buttons in the editor toolbar navigate snapshots captured when you press Run
+- Debounced history: If you pause typing for ~3 seconds, a snapshot is created automatically
 - Columns: use the Columns dropdown to toggle visibility; filters appear under headers
 - Export: use Export CSV in the results toolbar to download what you see
+- URL sharing: the current tab and query sync to the URL; copy the link to share the current state
+- Saved: save the current query from the sidebar and reopen it later (you can delete saved items)

 ## Notes for Reviewers